kylecui/threat-detection-system/services/config-server/README.md

 # Config Server Service

 Centralized configuration management service that provides externalized configuration for all microservices in the threat detection system, with support for multiple environments, encrypted properties, and dynamic configuration updates.
+Fully implemented and integrated with Git-based configuration repository.

 ## Features